WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::danger
-To avoid problems, make sure you turn off Wasabi Wallet before proceeding to rename one of your Wallets.
+To avoid problems, make sure you close Wasabi Wallet before proceeding to rename any of your wallets.
 :::
 ::::